Understand your cholesterol test results

 What should your results include?

-You might also have your triglycerides tested, these are another type of blood fat which are linked to heart disease.
+You should also have your triglycerides tested.
+Triglycerides are important blood fats which are linked to heart disease and should be measured alongside cholesterol.

 • Total cholesterol